moxie-lean/depreciated-wp-endpoints-collection/readme.md

 ```php
 add_filter( 'ln_collection_enable_filter_format', '__return_true' );
 ```

+The filter has 2 params:

+- `$enable_filter`, by default is false,
+- `$args` The arguments that were used to create the endpoint so you can return dynamically the value based on the query made to the endpoint.

 And if you want to disable the format you only need to remove the filter.